-One of our chief complaints when buying enough meat from the supermarket is that it either the offering lacks good flavor or is often too tough.
-But then one day, we had a chat with one of our restaurant buddies, and he said something that stuck - he started getting quality, pasture-raised meat produce from Porter Road Butcher shop, an online meat delivery service provider.
+One of our chief complaints when buying enough meat from the supermarket is that either the offering lacks good flavor or is often too tough.
+But then one day, we had a chat with one of our restaurant buddies, and he said something that stuck - he started getting quality, pasture-raised meat produce from Porter Road Butcher Shop, an online meat delivery service provider.

 After placing a few orders from the company, my team thinks it’s time for a Porter Road review.

 Porter Road is a butcher shop and online meat delivery service that offers pre-made box options around the United States.
 They provide non-GMO, grass-fed beef, pasture-raised meat, pork, chicken, and lamb.

 It was founded by James Peisker and Chris Carter in 2010.
 The two founders owned a catering business in Tennessee but kept running out of the right stock as the demand started to increase.
 Their solution was to begin sourcing and shopping their meat from a Kentucky farm facility and establish a nice butcher shop in Nashville.